Content:

 TODO:

-- Make example articles for 1) a condition (ie. penicillin allergy) 2) macro 3) research
+- Make example articles for 1) a condition 2) macro 3) research landmark article

 - Pediatric medicine crash course